SherG/tester1/site/content/post/why-fitness-before-and-after-photos-can-be-misleading.md

 Moreover, as she points out in her blog, they are not informative. \
 \
-In most cases, before/after photographic comparisons don’t tell you exactly how the person made the transformation (other then by often crediting the latest amazing supplement extracted from a newly discovered plant from the Amazon).
+In most cases, before/after photographic comparisons don’t tell you exactly how the person made the transformation, but often tout the latest "amazing" supplement.